Shifting the Veterinary Experience from ‘Terrifying’ to ‘No Big Deal’

 Doggy daycare fan?
 Try to be strategic when scheduling.
 Timing is everything because we want our dogs to associate a good time with the doctor, so both events need to happen quite close together.
 Much like the new treat or bone idea, you can coordinate a day of play with your vet visits to create a strong link between the two.

 Dog’s pick up on our energy.
 If you are stressed and rushing your dog will pick up on it.
 So leave plenty of time for a pleasant walk and a non-hurried travel experience.

 Another tip is to listen to soothing music during the car rides to and from the appointment.

 Don’t be surprised and prepare ahead of time.
-Call your vet determine what your dog can expect and ask what you can do to makes things less stressful.
+Call your vet to determine what your dog can expect and ask what you can do to make things less stressful.

 If you are worried about your pup having blood drawn, it may be better for you both if you aren’t in the room when it happens.
 Having a plan will get your dog in and out with more speed and less trauma.

 Expecting your dog will need to stay overnight?
 Pack one or two items they find comforting—a favorite toy, blanket, or even a worn shirt that smells like their favorite person.
 The smallest things often make the biggest difference.